-A Chapter 7 bankruptcy will usually eliminate all of a debtor’s unsecured debts – things like credit cards or personal loans.
-In Chapter 13 cases, debtors are required to pay all of their excess income each month into a pool that is split up by their creditors.
-After 3 to 5 years, whatever unsecured debts remain are discharged in a Chapter 13 case.
+A Chapter 7 bankruptcy will usually eliminate all of a debtor’s unsecured debts – things like credit card debts or personal loan debts.
+In Chapter 13 bankruptcy cases, debtors are required to pay all of their excess income each month into a pool that is split up by their creditors.
+After three to five years, whatever unsecured debts remain are discharged in a Chapter 13 bankruptcy case.

-Chapter 7 is not designed to save property where payments have not been made and foreclosure has begun.
-However, Chapter 13 can help in that exact situation.
+Chapter 7 bankruptcy is not designed to save property where payments have not been made and foreclosure has begun.
+However, Chapter 13 bankruptcy can help in that exact situation.

 The job of the Chapter 7 Bankruptcy Trustee is to seize any non-exempt property and divide up those proceeds among creditors.
 There are many state and federal exemptions that usually protect the majority of household items and often a home or first car from seizure.
 Debtors with boats, motor homes, second houses or other property subject to seizure may prefer a Chapter 13 bankruptcy to protect their property from being seized.

 Interested in learning more about or filing Chapter 7 bankruptcy?
 Call us today.